roeldcrodua/ExpenseReimbursementSystem_SpringBootVersion/README.md

 - /api/manager
     GET - getListOfAllPendingReimbursements

-## Features
+## Features Added (BACK-END)

+### Basic Fetures
+- Register as a new user
+- Login as an existing user
+- Edit Firstname and Lastname
+- Forgot password then reset automatically through password generator
+- Reset the password
+- Checked for current login session
+- Able to logout from the current session
+-

+### Additional Features
 - Added Mockito with JUnit testing
-- Added optional functionalities for email
+- Added functionalities for email service
-- Added optional password hashing
+- Added password hashing using BCrypt
-- Create a password generator
+- Created password generator
-- Get the User full name and display in the client side
-- Applied Responsive website design

-### TODOs to be done
+## TODOs to be done
 - Upload attachment via S3

 ## Application Snippet